 Day 5: Rosalie and the Southeast

-Make your way to the East Coast of the island but don’t forget to stop at the amazingly beautiful Emerald Pool on the way.
+Make your way to the East Coast of the island, but don’t forget to stop at the amazingly beautiful Emerald Pool on the way.
 Rosalie is a tiny village on the southeastern coast and a fantastic base to explore Wavine Cyrique, a magnificent waterfall going straight into the ocean.
 The impressive Victoria Falls can also be reached from here.

 Day 6: Calibishie

-Stop by the Kalinago Barana Aute in Crayfish River, were you can learn about the fascinating culture of the native Kalinago, before continuing to pretty Calibishie to check out the impressive Red Rocks as well as beautiful Hampstead beach.
+Stop by the Kalinago Barana Aute in Crayfish River, where you can learn about the fascinating culture of the native Kalinago, before continuing to pretty Calibishie to check out the impressive Red Rocks as well as beautiful Hampstead beach.

 Day 7: Portsmouth

-Dominica’s second city allows you a glimpse into colonial history at Fort Shirley as well as some great natural exploration by taking boat tour along the Indian River.
-From here it’s easy to return to Roseau in the happy knowledge to have seen the best attractions the island has to offer.
+Dominica’s second city allows you a glimpse into colonial history at Fort Shirley as well as some great natural exploration by taking a boat tour along the Indian River.
+From here, it’s easy to return to Roseau in the happy knowledge to have seen the best attractions the island has to offer.

 If you have more time